CodeJourneymen/scoutpiemaster/doortodoor.md

 - Write the clients name, address, & order down on your Cubs selling sheet.
     - This is how we track their sales.
     - **DONT LOSE THE SHEET**.
-- After each session you can text me a photo of the sheet and your current orders.
+- After you have completed all your sales, you can text or email me your order form.
+The form is due no later than October 17 2024.
 - Come to my house to pick up the order (the weekend of 8th Nov 2024).
 Payment is due to me at the moment you pick up your Moon Pies.
 - Checks are acceptable made out to **"Pack 3116"**
 - You can accept Venmo to your personal account (as a way of taking credit cards) then settle up via